kizito9898/IT-Documentation/CustomerService/Ticketing-Best-practices.md

 [11:18 AM] Advised to check audio defaults after reboot.
 Ticket closed.

-yaml

-CopyEdit
+---

-`---  ## Best Practices for Notes  - Use **bulletproof clarity** – no abbreviations unless widely known (e.g. AD, VPN) - Mention **tools used** (RDP, AnyDesk, ADUC, CMD) - Include **logs or command output summaries** when useful - If issue recurs, use tags or keywords so it’s searchable later - Keep your tone **calm, courteous, and composed** – especially if notes are visible to clients  ---  ## What I Avoid  - Writing vague notes like “Issue fixed” without stating what was done - Leaving notes with no time reference or status - Using emotional or sarcastic language - Copy-pasting logs without context - Closing a ticket without user confirmation or proper follow-up  ---  ## Follow-Up Example (Email or Internal Note)`
+  ## Best Practices for Notes  - Use **bulletproof clarity** – no abbreviations unless widely known (e.g. AD, VPN) - Mention **tools used** (RDP, AnyDesk, ADUC, CMD) - Include **logs or command output summaries** when useful - If issue recurs, use tags or keywords so it’s searchable later - Keep your tone **calm, courteous, and composed** – especially if notes are visible to clients  ---  ## What I Avoid  - Writing vague notes like “Issue fixed” without stating what was done - Leaving notes with no time reference or status - Using emotional or sarcastic language - Copy-pasting logs without context - Closing a ticket without user confirmation or proper follow-up  ---  ## Follow-Up Example (Email or Internal Note)`

 [04:45 PM] Followed up via email: